-The following is a compilation of mitigation strategies for dealing with tariff increases on imported goods.
+The following is a compilation of mitigation strategies for dealing with tariff increases on imported goods coming into the United States.
 Importers can consider avoiding tariffs, mitigating tariffs, and recovering paid tariffs through the various strategies outlined below.
 This should not be considered legal advice, and may not be an exhaustive list of potential strategies.